 Paris breaks are amongst some of the best city breaks in the world - art, culture, history, food, drink, nightlife and romance, it has everything!
 Stroll along the Champs-Elysees and pose in front of the Eiffel Tower to experience the city-sights, then explore the backstreets to reveal Paris’ chic personality.

 Stay in the centre of the capital city of France to be within walking distance of many of famous landmarks recognisable the world over, like the Arc du Triomphe and the Louvre.

-If you'd like a little help choosing the best holiday for you, why not download our new app which takes all the hard work out of personalising your holiday.
+If you'd like a little help choosing the best city break for you, why not download our new app which takes all the hard work out of personalising your holiday.
 Now you can plan that fabulous getaway on your tablet or phone!

-City breaks to Paris are one of the most popular location to visit for a city breaks in the world, although you could easily spend much longer than a weekend here and still not see all there is to see and do all there is to do.
+Paris is one of the most popular locations to visit for a city or a weekend break.
+You could easily spend much longer than a weekend here and still not see all there is to see and do all there is to do.
 From exploring the one-off shops, bakeries and cafes on the winding back streets, to climbing to the top of the Eiffel Tower and seeing the city all lit-up at night, there is always something to do at any time of day or night.

 Start off your city break to Paris with a breakfast of croissants or pain au chocolat at one of the famous patisseries found all over the city, before a morning of sightseeing.
 Don’t miss the Notre Dame, the Catacombs and the Champs-Elysees.

 Have lunch at one of the many cafes or restaurants, or if you are visiting in the summer, pick up a freshly baked baguette and other goodies from one of the markets and head to a park for a picnic.
 You could even go to one of the man-made beaches that line the Seine every summer!
 A cruise up the river is a great way to spend the afternoon and lets you see the city from another angle.